micado-scale/docs/user_documentation/rst/application_description.rst

             file: YOUR_DOCKER_IMAGE
             repository: docker_hub

-The fields under the **properties** section of the Kubernetes app are derived from a docker-compose file.
-Therefore, you can additional information about the properties in the `docker compose documentation <https://docs.docker.com/compose/compose-file/#service-configuration-reference>`__.
-The syntax of the property values is the same as in the docker-compose file.
-In the first implementation of Kubernetes as container orchestrator, these properties are still in the docker-compose format.
+The fields under the **properties** section of the Kubernetes app are derived from a docker-compose file and converted using Kompose.
+You can find additional information about the properties in the `docker compose documentation <https://docs.docker.com/compose/compose-file/#service-configuration-reference>` and see what `Kompose supports here <http://kompose.io/conversion/>`.
+The syntax of the property values is currently the same as in docker-compose file.
 The Compose properties will be translated into Kubernetes specs on deployment.

 Under the **properties** section of an app (see **YOUR_KUBERNETES_APP**) you can specify the following keywords.: